GabriellaLaPlace/Data-Analyst-Porfolio-Project-Exploring-67-years-of-LEGO-Datacamp.com/README.md

 # Data-Analyst-Porfolio-Project-Exploring-67-years-of-LEGO-Datacamp.com

 To view the project click on the  notebook.ipynb file.
-The other files are the database materials that were queried to get the results in the project.
+The other files are the database materials that were queried to get the results of the project.

 This project uses 67 years of information from the LEGO Database.